-37. Defendants Officer HARSIMRAN POWAR (#17135) and Officer MICHAEL MATIAS (#18985) are City of Chicago employees with the CPD.
+34. Defendants Officer HARSIMRAN POWAR (#17135), Officer MICHAEL MATIAS (#18985), Lieutenant ARTHUR HARB (#311), and Sergeant MARK FLECHSIG (#1733) are City of Chicago employees with the CPD.
 At all times relevant to the events at issue in this case, these defendants were acting under color of law and within the scope of their employment with the CPD.
 Defendants Powar and Matias participated in the stop, questioning, arrest, detention, and charge of Mr. Ortiz and the forfeiture of his vehicle.
-Each defendant is sued in his individual capacity for violating the constitutional rights of Mr. Ortiz.
+Defendants Harb and Flechsig approved probable cause and criminal charges, respectively.
+Each one is sued in his or her individual capacity for violating the constitutional rights of Mr. Ortiz.